Carl Benjamin: YouTube career

-In 2017, comedian and YouTuber Akilah Hughes filed a lawsuit for copyright infringement against Benjamin for using portions of her video "We Thought She Would Win" in his video "SJW Levels of Awareness".
-In February 2020, the case was dismissed with prejudice and Hughes was later ordered to pay Benjamin's legal fees after her claims were found to be "objectively unreasonable".

-In January 2018, Benjamin debated neo-Nazi Richard B. Spencer on the issue of scientific racism.

-In March 2018, North London Antifa protesters broke into a scheduled discussion between Benjamin and Yaron Brook by King's College London's Libertarian Society at the school.
+In March 2018, Antifa protesters broke into a scheduled discussion between Benjamin and Yaron Brook by King's College London's Libertarian Society at the school.
 Masked protestors attacked security guards, set off smoke bombs, broke windows and set off a fire alarm.
 The event organisers called the police, cancelled the event and evacuated the building.
 The organiser reported that two security guards were hospitalised.

 Patreon banned Benjamin in December 2018, when he was earning over US$12,000 a month.
 According to Patreon, Benjamin violated the site's rules on hate speech by using "racial and homophobic slurs to degrade another individual".
 A number of users, including Sam Harris, Jordan Peterson, and Dave Rubin, left the platform following the ban of Benjamin, with Benjamin and Rubin moving onto Peterson's service Thinkspot.

 Harris stated that he did not "share the politics of the banned members," but objected to what he described as "political bias" on Patreon.
 As part of their explanation for why they dropped Benjamin, Patreon published a transcript of a YouTube video in which Benjamin stated that members of the alt-right were "acting like white niggers" because "Exactly how you describe black people acting is the impression I get dealing with the Alt-Right."
 He added that: "White people are meant to be polite and respectful to one another."
 Later in the video, Benjamin stated: "don't expect me to have a debate with one of your faggots."
-In response, Benjamin said that his targets were not black or homosexual, and claimed that the epithet "nigger" is not offensive in Britain as it is in the United States.
-Benjamin also claimed that the comments had been taken out of context.
+In response, Benjamin said that his targets were not black or homosexual, and claimed that the epithet "nigger" is not offensive in Britain, as it is in the United States.
+Benjamin also argued that the comments had been taken out of context.

 In May 2019, YouTube suspended Benjamin's Sargon of Akkad channel from the YouTube Partner Program.
-Benjamin has also been suspended from Twitter.
+In May 2019, Benjamin was suspended from Twitter.
+His account was reinstated in November 2022, a few weeks after Elon Musk took control of the platform.